-Alternately, the big-sisterly role is fulfilled by Huang Wei, known online as 'Viya', who hit an all-time record in May when 37 million viewers tuned in to her broadcast on Taobao Live where she was selling everything from cosmetics and home appliances, to prepared foods and cars.
-In April she even sold a rocket launch live on air (yours for around CNY40 million, or US$5.6 million).
-On Singles Day 2019, she did more than CNY3 billion sales and in 2018 earned more than CNY30 million, according to figures from Alibaba.
+Alternately, the big-sisterly role is fulfilled by Huang Wei, known online as 'Viya', who hit an all-time record in May 2020 when 37 million viewers tuned in to her broadcast on Taobao Live where she was selling everything from cosmetics and home appliances, to prepared foods and cars.
+The previous month she even sold a rocket launch live on air (yours for CNY40 million or US$5.6 million).
+On Singles Day 2019 she achieved sales of more than CNY3 billion and in 2018 earned more than CNY30 million, according to figures from Alibaba.
 The spread of coronavirus has more than doubled her viewership.¹⁰

 How To Give What Everyone Wants

 Why hasn’t this kind of shoppable livestreaming caught on elsewhere?
 Online influencers exist in the West, too.
-The difference may lie in the efficacy of Cost Per Click and Cost Per Impression (CPC/CPM) advertising, which remains relatively underdeveloped in China compared to Facebook and Google.
-For brands in China aiming to connect with audiences, the influencer offers a more direct and reliable route.
-The consequence of this is a highly sophisticated, albeit opaque system in which influencers act as the gatekeepers to China’s vast e-commerce audiences.
+The key difference is structural.
+The internet in China is organised and used differently than elsewhere.
+Moreover, things like cost per click and cost per impression (CPC/CPM) advertising remain relatively underdeveloped in China compared to Facebook and Google.
+For brands aiming to connect with big audiences, the influencer offers a more direct and reliable route.
+The consequence of this is a highly sophisticated, albeit opaque system in which influencers act as the gatekeepers to China’s vast online audiences.

 Further tensions have surfaced as brands attempt to tackle a format whose basic appeal is bound up in its spontaneity and unpredictability.

 Problems arise in the awkward ground between what a brand expects and what audiences want.
-Hosts such as Li and Viya are savvy enough to realize their star power rests on credibility with their audience, many of whom are jaded by the hyper commercialization of China’s internet.
-Li’s willingness to diss big-names has won praise as a signal of his authenticity and trustworthiness.
+Hosts such as Li and Viya are savvy enough to realize their star power rests on credibility with their audience, many of who are jaded by the hyper-commercialization of China’s internet.
+Li’s willingness to diss big names has won praise as a signal of his authenticity and trustworthiness.